 - If you phone to make a complaint or call in person, we can sometimes put things right straightaway.

-- We will write to you to confirm what action we have taken.
+- We will write to you to confirm what action we have taken or intend to take.

 Investigation and written response